TEAMMATES/teammates/.github/workflow-automation-guide.md

 To simplify things, the command for building all main.ts files into index.js files is added as a script in package.json.
 This script can be executed by doing `npm run actions:minify`.

-The command to check for typescript errors and then build can be executed in one step with `npm run actions:build`.
+The command to check for typescript errors and then build can be executed in one step with `npm run actions`.

 When new main.ts files are added into this repository, package.json should be updated.